Sabin1133/TTY-Chat/README.md

 ## **General Overview**
----

-A server-client chat architecture written entirely in C usign only POSIX libraries and with minimal need of dynamic memory.
+A server-client chat architecture written entirely in C using only POSIX libraries and with minimal need of dynamic memory.
 The chat was designed to be easy to use, maintain and very portable hence the use of a TUI.

 ## **Important remarks and notes beforehand:**
----

 In order for people outside of local network to connect to the server a port forward must be set up on the default gateway of the LAN with the port that the